pashamakhilkumarreddy/golang-react-todo/client/README.md

 1. **Build the Docker Image**

     Open a terminal, navigate to the directory where your Dockerfile is located, and run the following command to build the Docker image.
-Replace `react-openapi` with your desired image name if different:
+Replace `golang-react-todo` with your desired image name if different:

     ```bash
-    docker build -t react-openapi .
+    docker build -t golang-react-todo .
     ```

-    The `-t` flag tags the image with a name (`react-openapi` in this case).
+    The `-t` flag tags the image with a name (`golang-react-todo` in this case).
 The `.` specifies the build context, which is the current directory.

 2. **Run the Docker Container**

     Once the image is built, you can run a container from it using the following command:

     ```bash
-    docker run -d -p 80:80 --name react-app react-openapi
+    docker run -d -p 80:80 --name react-app golang-react-todo
     ```

 3. **Access Your Application**